RZZT/Company-Documents/Committee Terms of Reference/funding-committee.md

 The Funding Committee consists of:

-- the Company Secretary,
+- the Company Secretary;
-- one Director appointed by the Directors, and
+- one Director appointed by the Directors;
-- a person with sufficient expertise on free software and open source projects, as determined by the Directors.
+- one or more persons who are part of the free software and open source community, as determined by the Directors; and
+- any other person that may be necessary, as determined by the Directors.

+## Leadership

+The Funding Committee shall be led by the Funding Officer, who shall be the Director appointed to the Funding Committee in that capacity.

 ## Powers and responsibilities

 The Funding Committee:

-- may consult externally to gather information relating to its purpose,
+- may consult externally to gather information relating to its purpose;
-- does not have authority to accept funding or commit to expenditure, and
+- does not have authority to accept funding or commit to expenditure; and
 - shall provide reports and recommendations to the Directors on its own initiative or at the request of the Directors.

 ## Decision making